nixys/nxs-backup/README.md

 # nxs-backup

-nxs-backup is a tool for creating and delivery backus, rotating it locally and on remote storages, compatible with GNU/Linux distributions.
+nxs-backup is a tool for creating and delivery backups, rotating it locally and on remote storages, compatible with GNU/Linux distributions.

 ## Introduction